 Health and sickness benefits in France

-Under the health insurance system you and your dependents can get health costs reimbursed and sick pay if you can’t work due to illness.
+Under the health insurance system, you and your dependents can claim healthcare reimbursements and sick pay.

-To claim sickness benefits you have to get a sick note from your doctor and can claim cash benefits (sick pay) from the fourth day of absence from work.
-The daily amount is equivalent to 50% of the daily wage of the last three months and there are upper limits, depending on your circumstances.
+To claim sickness benefits, get a sick note from your doctor; you can then claim cash benefits from the fourth day of absence from work.
+The daily amount is equivalent to 50% of the daily wage of the last three months.
+There are upper limits, however, depending on your circumstances.

 You can get daily benefit for longer-term illness for a maximum of three years.
 You can also claim for compassionate leave to care for a seriously ill family member.

-For more information, see the Caisse Nationale d’Assurances Maladie des Travailleurs Salarié Ameli website.
+For even more information, see the Caisse Nationale d’Assurances Maladie des Travailleurs Salarié Ameli website.

 Maternity and paternity benefits in France

 - cash benefits for the mother during maternity leave before and after the birth,

 Notify the local health insurance fund as soon as possible after confirming the pregnancy.

 You are exempt from co-payments and flat-rate charges for all pregnancy-related medical costs from the sixth month of pregnancy and 12th day after birth.
 Also, you can get maternity benefits as soon as you stop working.